teverett/Pragmatach/README.md

 This will generate:

-* A maven pom.xml which includes the Pragmatch framework
+* A maven pom.xml which includes the Pragmatach framework
 * A simple controller and freemarker template for an index page
 * A web.xml that includes the Pragmatach servlet